fbargaglistoffi/NetworkCausalTree/paper/paper.md

          title = title)
 ```

-Figure 1 reports the visualization of the results for Example 1, which discovers correctly the underlying CATE decomposition.
+Figure 1 reports the visualization of the results for Example 1, which discovers the underlying CATE decomposition.

 ![Network Causal Tree targeted to the main treatment effect](images/result.jpeg)